yadavlav7978/genai-sql-chatbot/README.md

 - **Responsibility:** This is the main entry point agent that routes user queries to the appropriate sub-agent.
 It analyzes the user's intent and transfers to either the greeting agent or SQL agent.

----

 ### 2️⃣ **Greeting Agent**
-- **Responsibility:** This agent welcomes the user and provides an introduction to the SQL Chatbot system.It explains what the chatbot can do and how the user should proceed.
+- **Responsibility:** This agent welcomes the user and provides an introduction to the SQL Chatbot system.
+It explains what the chatbot can do and how the user should proceed.

----
+- **Capabilities:**
+  - Fetches schema using `get_schema`
+  - Generates 4 sample questions relevant to the user's data

 ### 3️⃣ **SQL Agent** (Sequential Coordinator)
 - **Responsibility:** SQL Agent handles SQL query sequentially through 2 subagents.